Calibrating a Smartphone Camera for 3D Vision

 Why Bother Calibrating?

 An uncalibrated camera gives you a pretty picture.
 A calibrated camera gives you data.
-The goal of calibration is to find the Intrinsic Matrix (K
+The goal of calibration is to find the Intrinsic Matrix (K) and Distortion Coefficients (D).

 - The Intrinsic Matrix (K): This 3x3 matrix is like the camera's birth certificate.
 It tells us: